Willow Dawn Becker

 5. BPA is perhaps most often used to confirm or refute the statements of witnesses or suspects present at the commission of a crime.

-6. A human must lose approximately 40% of his or her total blood volume before they are at risk for death from blood loss.
+6. A human must lose approximately 40% of his or her total blood volume before he or she is at risk for death from blood loss.

 7. Blood spatter analysis can be essential in determining the type of weapon used during a crime.